WorkMaze/JUST.net/README.md

 ## Escaping reserved characters

-Characters like '(' and ')' (curved brackets), and ',' (comma) are considered reserved characters when used within a function (not on a regular string).
+Characters like '(' and ')' (round brackets), and ',' (comma) are considered reserved characters when used within a function (not on a regular string).
 Also '#' (sharp) is a reserved character when used at the start of a statement (value of property or argument of a function).
 To avoid parsing these characters as reserved characters you may "escape" them, adding a '/' (slash) before the reserved character.
 For '#', it is only necessary to escape when it occurs at the start of a statement.
 This is especially useful when creating dynamic expressions.

 Consider the following input: